 I identify within Italophone migration and postcolonial literatures acts that affirm Blackness and Africanness and resist false heteropatriarchal and white supremacist claims about a monoracial and monological category called “Europe.”
 In this category, Italy is a Eurocentric borderscape and thus, within the culturally syncretic region of the Mediterranean, a highly contested zone in which the self- initiated crisis of European identity thrives under the guise of a “crisis of migration.”
-Further, by adapting Cedric Robinson’s “racial regimes” and Édouard Glissant’s theories on “créolité” and “antillianité,” the dissertation exposes the material and psychological violence of Frontex Europe and the legacies of colonial and fascist Italy by insisting on discussing the politics of citizenship on its own terms, without relying on the desire to redeem or reconcile its legal hierarchies.
-Thus, this work departs from the liberal narrative about and traditional approaches to cultural belonging in Italy, the Mediterranean, and Europe from the period of the Risorgimento (Italian Unification) to the contemporary moment.
+Further, by adapting Cedric Robinson’s “racial regimes” and Édouard Glissant’s theories on “créolité” and “antillianité,” my project exposes the material and psychological violence of Frontex Europe and the legacies of colonial and fascist Italy by insisting on discussing the politics of citizenship on its own terms, without relying on the desire to redeem or reconcile its legal hierarchies.
+Thus, my research departs from the liberal narrative about and traditional approaches to cultural belonging in Italy, the Mediterranean, and Europe from the period of the Risorgimento (Italian Unification) to the contemporary moment.

 My current research on the Black Mediterranean further attends to Mediterranean Maghrebi, Francophone, and Italophone contexts with regard to postcolonial literature and the intercultural Mediterranean solidarities forged with another “mediterranean” (i.e., “middle earth”) sea—that is, the Red Sea bordering the Horn of Africa.
-Extending my research to this geopolitical area will define my next major project.
+Extending my research to this geopolitical area will define my next major project after the completion of my first monograph, Where Blackness Meets the Sea: On Crisis, Culture, and the Black Mediterranean.
 My interdisciplinary research agendas have allowed me to expand my command of methodologies, challenge my understanding of key notions such as transnationalism, decoloniality, and diaspora, and work with a large range of professionals and academics across the US, the UK, Italy, and East Africa (specifically Ethiopia and Somalia).
 My scholarship is informed by the years I have spent in various social justice movements and literary collectives.
-Moreover, as an educator interested in fostering conversation in multiple registers, I also maintain an art practice.
-I recently completed a performance tour throughout Germany, Italy, and the UK entitled “Too Black, Too Queer” which explored the concepts of intersectionality, ambivalence towards the call for Eurocentric recognition, and accumulation through global and regionalized circuits of social capital.
+Moreover, as an educator interested in fostering conversation in multiple registers, I also maintain an arts practice.
+I recently completed a performance tour throughout Germany, Italy, and the UK entitled “Proclivity: Too Black, Too Queer” which explored the concepts of intersectionality, ambivalence towards the call for Eurocentric recognition, and accumulation through global and regionalized circuits of social capital.
 I have also written a chapbook, hiraeth: poems, and am completing an accompanying multimedia documentary, which is currently in the final production stages with support from The Freedom Festival Arts Trust and the Royal African Society, among other patrons and sponsors.